yosoyjayakumar/OTLS/README.md

 ## 📖 About

-**OTLS** (Off-The-Local-Shelf) is a browser-based streaming platform that lets you organize, browse, and play your locally stored video and audio files — no server, no account, no subscription.
+**OTLS** (Off-The-Local-Storage) is a browser-based streaming platform that lets you organize, browse, and play your locally stored video and audio files — no server, no account, no subscription.
 Think of it as your personal Netflix, built entirely with vanilla HTML, CSS, and JavaScript, running right in your browser.

 > Stream your local media collection with a polished, cinema-grade interface.
 Everything stays on your device.